microsoft/nutter/README.md

     --max_parallel_tests   Sets the level of parallelism for test notebook execution.
     --recursive            Executes all tests in the hierarchical folder structure.
     --poll_wait_time       Polling interval duration for notebook status.
 Default is 5 (5 seconds).
+    --notebook_params      Allows parameters to be passed from the CLI tool to the test notebook.
+From the notebook, these parameters can then be accessed by the notebook using the 'dbutils.widgets.get('key')' syntax.
 ```

 __Note:__ You can also use flags syntax for POSITIONAL ARGUMENTS